Beautiful Villages near Porto

 nossa senhora conceicao fortress povoa varzim

-With an enviable coast line and appealing beach sands, Póvoa de Varzim is proud to be considered one of the best summer destinations.
-It is one of the most beautiful villages near Porto and, it has a vast fishing tradition and boasts its delicious grilled fish, freshly plucked from the ocean by the local fisherman straight to the table.
+With its appealing beach sands, Póvoa de Varzim is one of the best summer destinations in the North.
+It is one of the most beautiful villages near Porto and it has many restaurants with delicious grilled fish, freshly plucked from the ocean by the local fisherman, straight to your table.

-To finish your trip, try your luck in the Póvoa de Varzim Casino accompanied by a wonderful dinner with the best fish the town has to offer and live music.
+To finish your trip, try your luck in the Póvoa de Varzim Casino while enjoying dinner with live music.

 Where to stay in Póvoa de Varzim: right next to the Casino, you can find Grand Hotel da Póvoa, a 4 star hotel located by the sea front (5 minutes from the metro station on foot).
 It’s got excellent service, and I urge you to have breakfast in the private room verandas, with a stunning view of the Atlantic ocean.